kaustav1996/gmail-reply-timeline/README.md

 2. Click the extension icon to toggle the timeline overlay.
 3. Hover over avatars to see sender details and exact reply times.
 4. Close the overlay at any time with the ✖ button.
+5. Expand the threads to make sure all elements are read.

 ## Privacy
 - This extension does **not** collect, store, or transmit any personal data or email content.